|

 theory in the chapter "The Part Played by Labour

 in the Transition from Ape to Man."
+Russian communists who followed in the footsteps

 of Marx and Engels, such as Plekhanov, Lenin,